Portrait photo of Prithvi Simha

 Presentation

 Recycling resources from wastewater fractions like human urine contributes to a sustainable future and a circular economy in sanitation.
-This approach reduces human impacts on planetary boundaries, particularly nitrogen and phosphorus cycles, while also complementing centralised wastewater treatment systems.
+This approach reduces human impacts on planetary boundaries, particularly nitrogen and phosphorus cycles, while supporting and complementing centralised wastewater treatment systems.

-Currently, my work focuses on developing technologies to treat human urine for the production of concentrated fertilisers, such as granurin (nitrogen-rich fertiliser pellets containing over 15% nitrogen), high-value chemicals, and clean water.
-I am also developing methods to remove heavy metals, pathogens, and micropollutants, including pharmaceutical residues, from urine and urine-based products.
+My current work focuses on developing technologies to treat source-separated urine for the production of concentrated fertilisers, such as granurin, nitrogen-rich fertiliser pellets containing over 15% nitrogen), as well as clean water and high-value chemicals.
+I also design methods to remove heavy metals, pathogens, and micropollutants, including pharmaceutical residues, from urine and urine-derived products.

-I am a contributing author to the United Nations Environment Program and Global Wastewater Initiative flagship report, ‘Wastewater – Turning Problem to Solution’, and serve on the management committee for the Specialist Group on Resource-Oriented Sanitation of the International Water Association.
+I am a contributing author to the United Nations Environment Program and Global Wastewater Initiative flagship report, ‘Wastewater – Turning Problem to Solution’, and serve on the management committee for the International Water Association’s Specialist Group on Resource-Oriented Sanitation.

 My research combines natural sciences with chemical and environmental engineering.
-I enjoy prototyping, field-testing, and implementing new technologies in real-world settings.
-I also apply systems analysis tools to strategize the adoption of new sanitation technologies and behaviours in society.
+I particularly enjoy prototyping, field-testing, and implementing new technologies in real-world settings.
+Alongside this, I use systems analysis tools to better understand how new sanitation technologies and behaviours can be adopted at scale in society.

 Educational credentials